nishi-v/neck_virtual_tryon/README.md

 ### Setup

 1. Clone the repository:

    git clone https://github.com/nishi-v/neck_virtual_tryon.git

-3. Navigate to the project directory: cd your-repository
+3. Navigate to the project directory:

+   cd neck_virtual_tryon

-5. Create and activate the Conda environment: conda env create -f environment.yml conda activate your-environment-name
+5. Create and activate the Conda environment:

+   conda env create -f environment.yml conda activate your-environment-name

-7. Install any additional dependencies: pip install -r requirements.txt
+7. Install any additional dependencies:

+   pip install -r requirements.txt

-8. Create a `.env` file in the root directory with the following content:
+9. Create a `.env` file in the root directory with the following content:

    API_URL=your_api_url

 ## Usage

 1. Run the Streamlit app:

    streamlit run neck_vto.py

-2. Open the application in your browser.
+3. Open the application in your browser.
-3. Select a necklace from the available options.
+4. Select a necklace from the available options.
-4. Capture an image of your neck using the camera.
+5. Capture an image of your neck using the camera.
-5. The app will process the image and overlay the selected necklace on the captured photo.
+6. The app will process the image and overlay the selected necklace on the captured photo.
-6. View the virtual try-on result.
+7. View the virtual try-on result.

 ## Troubleshooting:
 - Ensure that the .env file is correctly configured with the API URL.